-3. Data
+3.0 Data

-This study uses housing transaction data for the

-city of approximately 1.3 million people.
+This study uses housing transaction data for the capital city of Perth, Western Australia.
+Perth is a city of approximately 1.3 million people.
 In Western Australia, important local services (education, health, police etc) are financed at the state government level thereby minimising the influence of 'Tiebout factors' associated with local government financing.
-The transaction details were obtained from the Western Australian Valuer General's Office for the period 1988 (third quarter) - 1999 (first quarter).
+The transaction details were taken from the Western Australian Valuer General's Office for the period 1988 (third quarter) - 1999 (first quarter).
 The period of analysis includes the housing price 'bubble' that occurred in late 1988 and early 1989 and the subsequent decline in house prices associated with the implementation of monetary policies during that period.

-The sample selected is 'strata title' sales.
+The sample selected is 'strata title' sales2.
 This is a segment of the housing market covering a variety of housing styles and densities, with accurate hedonic variables for building age and area.
 Chart 1 shows the time series for indexes for all suburbs and two selected suburbs.
 These indexes are estimated using the constant quality hedonic method as shown in equation (4.0.1) below.
 The suburb of Cottesloe represents the suburb with the largest measured index change whereas Armadale represents the lowest measured index change.
 It is evident that there are notable differences for index changes between these different suburbs.